Józef Użycki: Life

 He commanded this regiment, participating in the Warsaw Pact invasion of Czechoslovakia.
 During the Armed Forces Inspection, the regiment commanded by him received a very good grade.
 In 1969, he became chief of staff/deputy commander of the 11th Dresden Armoured Division in Żagań.
 From 1971 to 1973, he was a student at the Military Academy of General Staff of the Armed Forces of the USSR in Moscow.
 In 1973, he took command of the 11th Dresden Armoured Division.
-In this position, in 1974, he was promoted to a brigadier general by a resolution of the Polish Council of State.
+In this position, in 1974, he was promoted to brigadier general by a resolution of the Polish Council of State.
 The nomination was presented in Belweder by the President of the Polish Council of State prof. Henryk Jabłoński in the presence of the First Secretary of the Central Committee of the Polish United Workers Party Edward Gierek.
 The division he commanded was repeatedly distinguished, including twice in one year by order of the Minister of National Defence.
 In 1976 he became Chief of Staff/Deputy Commander of the Pomeranian Military District in Bydgoszcz.
 In 1978, he was appointed commander of this military district, and in case of war commander of the 1st Army.
 In 1979, he was promoted to Divisional General.
 In 1983, he became deputy chief of the General Staff of the Polish Army for operations.
-In 1983–1990, Chief of the General Staff and Deputy Ministry of National Defense (Poland).
+From 1983 to 1990, he was Chief of the General Staff and Deputy Ministry of National Defense (Poland).

 In 1951 he joined the Polish United Workers' Party.
-In 1963 he became a member of the executive of the OOP of the Operations Department of the Staff of Silesian Military District, and from 1964 to 1966 he was secretary of the OOP.
+In 1963 he became a member of the executive of the OOP of the Operations Department of the Staff of the Silesian Military District, and from 1964 to 1966 he was secretary of the OOP.
 In April 1975, he sat on the Provincial Committee of the party in Zielona Góra, as well as in the Party Committee of the Silesian Military District.
 He was a delegate to the 5th, 7th, 8th and 9th Congresses of the Polish United Workers' Party.
 From 1980 to 1985, he was a member of the 8th term Sejm of the People's Republic of Poland.
 From December 13, 1981, to July 21, 1983, a member of the Military Council of National Salvation.
 From 1986 to 1990, he was a member of the Central Committee of the Polish United Workers' Party.